Numerical Modeling of Time Dependent Diffusive Shock Acceleration: One-dimensional Diffusive Shock Acceleration

 We injected different spectra at the shock and investigated the impact on the resulting re-accelerated spectra.
 According to \cite{Drury} steeper spectra than the one produced by the shock converge to the shock spectrum.
 When, on the other hand, the shock produces a steeper spectrum than the one continuously injected, the injected spectrum does not change.
 This results in broken power-law spectra when the injected spectrum has a finite cut-off energy as shown in Fig.\ \ref{fig:InjectSpectra}.

-In Fig.\ \ref{fig:InjectedSpectra-TimeEvo}a a harder spectrum than produced by the shock is continuously injected up to the maximum energy $10^2\,E_0$.
+In Fig.\ \ref{fig:InjectedSpectra-TimeEvo}a a flatter spectrum than produced by the shock is continuously injected up to the maximum energy $10^2\,E_0$.
 Up to that energy, the injected spectrum prevails.
 At the shock, particles are accelerated independent on their energy and the time evolution of the spectrum at the shock becomes visible for $E > 10^2\,E_0$.
-In Fig.\ \ref{fig:InjectedSpectra-TimeEvo}b a flatter spectrum than produced by the shock is continuously injected up to the maximum energy $10^2\,E_0$.
+In Fig.\ \ref{fig:InjectedSpectra-TimeEvo}b a steeper spectrum than produced by the shock is continuously injected up to the maximum energy $10^2\,E_0$.
 The spectrum converges to the one produced by the shock over time, since all particles independent on their energy experience acceleration.
 Thus, at the shock particles are re-accelerated to higher energies.

-In case of harder spectra, broken power-law spectra may emerge.
-In case of softer spectra, the spectrum converges to the shock spectrum.
+In case of flatter injected spectra, broken power-law spectra may emerge.
+In case of steeper spectra, the spectrum converges to the shock spectrum.
 If the injected spectrum is the same as produced by the shock it remains the same.
 This is summarized in Fig.\ \ref{fig:InjectSpectra}: The stationary spectrum up to $10^4 E_0$ at the shock with different injected spectra from $10^{-1} E_0 - 10^2 E_0$ is shown.
+It is more likely that the injected spectrum has an exponential cut-off.
+In that case, the cut-off behaves as a steep spectrum and will simply accelerated up to the shock spectrum.